Boulder attack suspect threw Molotov cocktails at people rallying for Israeli hostages, officials say. Here's what we know.

 "The @ODNIgov's National Counterterrorism Center is working with the FBI and local law enforcement on the ground investigating the targeted terror attack against a weekly meeting of Jewish community members who had just gathered in Boulder, CO to raise awareness of the hostages kidnapped during Hamas' attack on Israel on Oct.
 7," Gabbard wrote in a social media post.

 "We can confirm that Mohamed Soliman worked with Veros from May 2023 to August 2023.
-He was hired in our accounting department," Roni Mushovic, a regional business leader at Vero, said in a statement, noting that Soliman underwent the hiring process through ADP, which handles human resources for the clinic.
+He was hired in our accounting department," Roni Mushovic, the CFO at Veros, said in a statement, noting that Soliman underwent the hiring process through ADP, which handles human resources for the clinic.

 "At the time of hire, he was confirmed to have a valid work Visa, which was noted to expire on March 2025," Mushovic said.